vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 Lord Naoshige called for Ishii Shōsatsu when he had taken ill.
 “I would like to have the study completely dismantled this evening.
 Do you think it is possible to keep the workers quiet?”
 Shōsatsu assured him, “That will be easy, My Lord.”
 The study was disassembled and tidied without a sound.
 The next morning, Lord Naoshige asked him, “How were you able to prevent any noise being made?”
 Shōsatsu replied, “I had the workers bite down on brushwood leaves.”
 Lord Naoshige commended him: “Jolly good show.
 That’s why I asked you to manage the task.
 By the way, I would like to have a rock on the island in the lake to be placed where the study was so I can hold a Buddhist service for myself.[^403] My mother and wife warn that ‘If one uses an unmarked rock as a monument, one will not be able to produce offspring.’
 So, although it may be unnerving to people, I need an epitaph inscribed on the back…”

+[^403]: The practice called *gyakushu*, or “pre-emptive funeral,” was a Buddhist service conducted during an individual’s lifetime as a reminder of the transience of all things, and to pray for happiness after death.

 He then started thinking what to engrave, and decided on Nabeshima Kaga-no-Kami Toyotomi Asaomi Naoshige.
 The building is where the Sōchiji Temple was built \[in 1618\].
 His grave is located there.
 It was constructed one year prior to his death.

 ___________

 **3-27.** Lord Naoshige once imparted the following truism to his grandson, Lord Motoshige: “Regardless of the status of your house, be it high or low, the time will come when it will crumble.
 The downfall will be ignominious if you display exasperation, trying to avoid the inevitable.
 Accept your ruin with dauntless dignity when that time is upon you.
 With such mental preparation and acceptance of the inevitable, it may actually prove to be a remedial setback” Lord Getsudō[^404] conveyed this story to Master Zenkai-in.[^405]

+[^404]: Nabeshima Motoshige.

 ___________

+[^405]: Motoshige’s second son, Nabeshima Naoaki.

 **3-46.** Lord Aki[^406] went on official business to see Lord Naoshige in the third citadel.
 Lord Naoshige was away, and no one knew where he was.
 He visited again the next day, but still Lord Naoshige was nowhere to be found.
 After searching the castle, he was finally spotted in a corner turret.
 Lord Aki ascended the tower and inquired,“Pray tell, what are you doing up here?”
 “I have been observing the manners of the people in our domain for the last two or three days.”
 Asked, “Why would you do such a thing?”
 Lord Naoshige replied, “I have been surveying peoples’ attitudes as they pass by, and pondering.
 Alas, it appears that warriors of Hizen have already lost the ‘sting’ in their spears.
 You must listen to what I say.
 Most men who pass by have their eyes cast to the ground.
 It seems that they have become somewhat docile.
 The thrust of one’s spear will be ineffective if lacking in fighting spirit.
 A benign man who is always polite but restrained, cannot do manly tasks.
 A true samurai sometimes needs swagger in his step, and an aura of haughtiness.”
 From this time on, it is said that Lord Aki was prone to speaking boastfully.

+[^406]: Nabeshima Shigemasa \(1571–1645\).

 ___________

 **3-49.** Lord Nippō[^407] said to his attendants, “A samurai should never let his guard down, even in ordinary times, as you may be confronted by a crisis when least expected.
 You will fall down if you are not alert.
 Also, don’t pour scorn on someone just because others do.
 In the course of service you should be proactive in offering instruction, but step back and wait for invitations to participate in diversions and sightseeing outings \[rather than organizing them yourself\].
 It’s fatuous to feign knowledge of something you don’t know when others talk of it.
 Also, it’s inappropriate to abstain from telling others of things you do know when asked.”

+[^407]: Nabeshima Naoshige.

 ___________